Law enforcement is cracking down on prescription pill abuse in Nevada.

 8For obligation to obtain a patient utilization report from a prescription monitoring system database, see Nevada Revised Statutes Section 639.23507 Patient utilization report required before writing prescription for controlled substance. ("A practitioner shall, before writing a prescription for a controlled substance listed in schedule II, III or IV for a patient, obtain a patient utilization report regarding the patient for the preceding 12 months from the computerized program established by the Board and the Investigation Division of the Department of Public Safety pursuant to NRS 453.1545 if the practitioner has a reasonable belief that the patient may be seeking the controlled substance, in whole or in part, for any reason other than the treatment of an existing medical condition and: 1.
 The patient is a new patient of the practitioner; or 2.
 The patient has not received any prescription for a controlled substance from the practitioner in the preceding 12 months.practitioner shall review the patient utilization report to assess whether the prescription for the controlled substance is medically necessary.")

 9See also Nevada Revised Statutes Section 453.256(5) and (7).
 Prescriptions; requirements for dispensing certain substances; penalty. ("5.
 A practitioner may dispense or deliver a controlled substance to or for a person or animal only for medical treatment or authorized research in the ordinary course of his or her profession.
 7. An individual practitioner may not dispense a substance included in schedule II, III or IV for the practitioner's own personal use except in a medical emergency.")
-Violation of this statute is a category E felony, punished by prison time and possibly a fine but available for suspended sentence in accordance with Nevada Revised Statutes Section 176A.100.
+Violation of this statute is a category E felony, punished by prison time and possibly a fine but available for a suspended sentence in accordance with Nevada Revised Statutes Section 176A.100.

 10Other statutes deal with pharmacists.
 However, according to a recent Nevada Supreme Court decision, pharmacies owe no duty to unidentifiable third parties.
 See Sanchez v.
-Wal-Mart Stores (2009) 221 P.3d 1276 [case for wrongful death of motorist killed by woman driving under influence of controlled substances where woman had been flagged by state board for having obtained approximately 4,500 hydrocodone pills from 13 different pharmacies]
+Wal-Mart Stores (2009) 221 P.3d 1276 [case for wrongful death of motorist killed by woman driving under influence of controlled substances where a woman had been flagged by the state board for having obtained approximately 4,500 hydrocodone pills from 13 different pharmacies]

 11See Foster v.
 State, 116 Nev.
 1088 (2000) ("Therefore, we hold that when a defendant raises the entrapment defense at trial, evidence of a prior crime may be admitted to show that the defendant was predisposed to commit the instant offense where: (1) the other crime is of a similar character to the offense on which the defendant is being tried; (2) the other crime is not too remote in time from the offense charged; and (3) the probative value of the other crime is not substantially outweighed by the danger of unfair prejudice.")
 Narcotics cases also present issues in regard to search and seizure of evidence in light of Fourth Amendment constitutional rights.